ed-syspertec/Virtel/docs/manuals/virtel/Virtel460MG/messages.rst

     An error has occurred trying to open the log output destination.
 Log option will be set to CONSOLE.
 Action
     Check the VIRTEL log and SYSLOG for further information.

+VIR0232W ERROR WRITING TO SYSOUT DDNAME
+"""""""""""""""""""""""""""""""""""""""
+Module
+    VIR0002A
+Meaning
+    An error has occurred trying to write to the log output destination.
+Log option will be set to CONSOLE.
+Action
+    Check the VIRTEL log and SYSLOG for further information.

 VIR0233I VIRTEL XXXXXXXX DATASET HAS BEEN SPUN OFF
 """"""""""""""""""""""""""""""""""""""""""""""""""